“Music is a performing art. . . . It isn’t there in the score.”

 Her plight is analogous to that of an aspiring athlete who enrolls in private basketball training, never plays a game, and is suddenly called on to compete in a five-on-five tournament.

-That is, unsuspecting music students might attend lessons for as much as a year, without any performance training or experience, and then they’ll be pushed on stage for an annual recital where they get crushed by anxiety.
+That is, unsuspecting music students might attend lessons for as much as a year, without any performance training or experience.
+Then, they’ll be pushed on stage for an annual recital where they get crushed by anxiety.

 The Path to Creativity & Confidence

 The Musician’s Way is the first book to offer music students and educators a detailed, holistic approach to learning the art of practice and performance.

 Chapters 1-6 delineate solo and group practice strategies.
-Chapter 7 explores the inner workings of performance anxiety.
-Chapter 8 looks into the nature of performing and sorts out the constituents of concert preparation.
+I explore the inner workings of performance anxiety in Chapter 7, after which, Chapter 8 looks into the nature of performing and sorts out the constituents of concert preparation.

 Preview The Musician’s Way and read reviews at Amazon.com.